 History of SgSL

-Sign language is a visual-manual mode of communication.
-The linguistic structure and grammar of signed languages may differ from the surrounding spoken languages.
+Signed languages are visual-manual languages that are natural to the Deaf community.
+The structure and grammar of signed languages may differ from the spoken languages in the general society.
 Signed languages are not a visual representation of spoken languages; they exist as separate languages.
 Signed languages do not refer to miming and gestures, though it does incorporate these elements, just as spoken languages do.

-Within the social setting, another variety of signing existed.
-The Deaf community previously referred to this variety as native sign language.
-In 2009, a term was coined for this variety and it is Singapore Sign Language (SgSL).
-SgSL consists of local signs and is believed to be mainly influenced by the languages and system used in the deaf education system.
+Singapore Sign Language was only adopted in schools in 2018 but has existed as the language of the local Deaf community before that.
+The Deaf community previously referred to it as native sign language.
+In 2009, the language was named Singapore Sign Language (SgSL).
+SgSL consists of local signs and is believed to be mainly influenced by the signed languages and signing system used in the deaf education system above.